Another year, another list of billionaires. But their wealth-making secret hasn't changed. Entrepreneurship remains the surest path to riches.

-Oh to be an owner
+Oh, to be an owner

 Invest with owners

-If you're feeling envious, I don't blame you.
+Feeling envious?
+I don't blame you.
 Wouldn't it be great if we were all billionaires, unencumbered by the need for money?
 Of course it would be.
 But that's not how the world works.

 Searching for the next Microsoft

 That's why Motley Fool Hidden Gems co-advisors Tom Gardner and Bill Mann focus on the stocks of up-and-coming firms in which the managers own a significant stake.
-Some of their best performers still feature heavy insider ownership.
+Some of their best performers still feature meaningful insider ownership.

 This article was originally published on Oct.
 12, 2006.
 It has been updated.

 Fool contributor Tim Beyers owned shares of Buffalo Wild Wings and Oracle at the time of publication.
 Dell is a Stock Advisor selection.
 Chesapeake Energy, Dell, and Microsoft are active picks for Inside Value.
 The Motley Fool's disclosure policy always takes ownership.